World War II by country: Iraq

 Iraq was important to Britain due to its position on a route to India and the strategic oil supplies that it provided.
 Since the end of the First World War, these were protected by a significant Royal Air Force base at Habbaniyah and by maintaining sympathetic governments.
 Because of the United Kingdom's weakness early in the war, Iraq backed away from the Anglo-Iraqi alliance.
 When the British High Command requested to send reinforcements to Iraq, the country's Prime Minister, Nuri al-Said, allowed a small British force to land.
 Consequently, he was forced to resign after a pro-Axis coup under Rashid Ali in April 1941.
 Later British requests to reinforce Iraq were denied by the new leadership.

 The new regime secretly began negotiations with the Axis powers.
 The Germans and Italians responded quickly and sent military aid by Luftwaffe aircraft to Baghdad via Syria.
 Indian troops consequently invaded in late April 1941 and reached Baghdad and RAF Habbaniyah in May.
 The Iraqi army attacked Habbaniyah but quickly capitulated and Rashid Ali fled the country.
 The United Kingdom urged Iraq to declare war on the Axis in 1942.
 British forces remained to protect the vital oil supplies.
 Iraq declared war on the Axis powers in 1943 after cutting diplomatic ties.
-Germany initially refused to accept the declaration, as they still recognised Rashad Ali as the legitimate government.
+Germany initially refused to accept the declaration, as they still recognised Rashid Ali as the legitimate government.
 The Iraqi army played a role in protecting the logistic routes of the Allies, especially the military aids to the Soviet Union which used to arrive from Basra, Baghdad and Kirkuk.
 British and Indian operations in Iraq should be viewed in conjunction with events in neighbouring Syria and Persia.